connecting

 Arrange a breakfast box and set off on a loop covering 9.5km- mostly flat passing through forests at the beginning, then opening to the spectacular view point at World’s End.
 Then, following the open plains back, you pass by Baker’s Falls.
 If wish to get to the base of the falls, there is a steep descent.

-More info on Horton Plains:
+More info on beautiful Horton Plains:

 https://www.srilankaecotourism.lk/eco_destination.php?eco=horton-plains-national-park